 1. Understand the Code of Ethics

 Article 15 of the Law of Advocates states that lawyers are free to carry out their duties as long as they hold fast to the Advocate Code of Ethics and legislation.
-Furthermore, Article 26 Paragraph (1) of the Law of Advocates stipulates that lawyers must submit to the Advocate Code of Ethics.
 If indeed someone intends to become an advocate, then the Advocate Code of Ethics should be understood and adhered to by the person concerned.

 2. Don’t Meet the Judge Alone Without Together Opposing Parties

 This is one of the prohibitions contained in the Advocate Code of Ethics.
 Advocates are prohibited from meeting with judges without being with the other party, namely other lawyers in the civil and prosecutor’s scope in the criminal sphere.
 Indeed, other legal spheres are not explicitly stated in the Advocate’s Code of Ethics, such as the scope of religious courts and state administrative courts.
 But the spirit of the prohibition of this code of ethics can actually also be applied in cases in the religious court as well as the state administrative court.